-So these were the super amazing laundry hacks for working moms.
+So these were the time-saving super amazing laundry hacks for working moms.
 Trust me, I have been a working mom and I have literally spent years drowning in laundry.
 These tips saved my life, my sanity, and my happiness.
 Don’t let laundry get in your way ever again.

 Saima is a mom of two cute boys.
 She blogs full time at A Supertired Mom and shares relatable experiences, tips, parenting hacks, joys and challenges of pregnancy, motherhood and raising kids.
 When not writing, she is eating pizza and sipping strong tea.
 She loves glitters and celebrations and beaches.

 Join the Working Mom collective and get support and tools to help you thrive!
 Subscribers get access to my library of resources and printables.